zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

   pxctl volume create dbasevol --size=1 --repl=3 --iopriority=high --racks=dcrack1,dcrack2,dcrack3
   ```

-  Please ensure the PX containers are started with the corresponding rack parameters.
+  Please ensure the Portworx containers are started with the corresponding rack parameters.

 * If the volumes need to be protected against accidental deletes because of background garbage collecting scripts, then the volumes need to be created with the `--sticky` flag: